Projects

 Paula Laine is CEO at the Finnish Climate Fund

-Mari Hirvonen is Specialist in Innovation Activities at The Itla Children’s Foundation
+Mari Hirvonen is Specialist (Innovation Activities) at The Itla Children’s Foundation